telerik/blazor-docs/components/grid/selection/overview.md

     * The other CRUD operations (Create and Update), you should use the grid [editing events]({%slug components/grid/editing/overview%}) to handle the situation according to your business logic and preferred behavior.
     * When the data changes and the selected items are cleared, the `SelectedItemsChanged` event will fire with the empty collection.
 If you are using two-way binding, the collection will be cleared.

+### Selection in Grid with virtualized rows

+When the Grid has [virtualized rows]({%slug components/grid/virtual-scrolling%}) and the `SelectionMode` is set to [`Multiple`]({%slug components/grid/selection/multiple%}) the selectable items will be the one in the current set of items (page).
+If you select an item and scroll down to some of the ones that are not rendered yet (virtualiation kicks in) and you want to select that range with the `Shift` button, the selection will start from the position of the first item of the current set (page) to the last selected item.